 Although humidifiers do not influence allergen levels, some people find that using a humidifier can make their symptoms less severe if they have dry and irritated nasal passages.

 It is essential to remember that humidifiers will not eliminate allergy or asthma symptoms and could cause an individual to suffer from allergies and asthma.
-If a humidifier is not cleaned properly, it can grow mold which would then release mold spores into the air; these mold spores are known for triggering allergy and asthma symptoms.
+If a humidifier is not cleaned properly, it can grow mold, releasing mold spores into the air; these mold spores are known to trigger allergy and asthma symptoms.
 1

 Colds, Flu, and Respiratory Infections